emsif84/churn_prediction/README.md

 # 1 Background and Goals

+* The goal of this analysis is to explore the churn rate as well as to find patterns how the variables interact with churn.
+Based on the findings an another goal is to give recommendations to decrease the churn rate on a long-run.
 * Source: https://www.kaggle.com/code/bandiatindra/telecom-churn-prediction/input
-* Why did I choose this dataset?
-I am currently working in the Telco Industry and therefore i am familiar with this kind of data.
-* The goal of this analysis is to explore the churn und revenue rate as well as to find patterns how the variables interact with churn.
-Based on the findings an another goal is to give recommendations to decrease the churn rate on a long-run.

 # 2 Data Structure
 After tidying the dataset has 7030 observations and 21 variables which can be divided into 7 classes: